 Kate Amos is fast becoming one of Australia’s most artistically versatile and highly sought-after young sopranos.

-Melbourne-born lyric coloratura soprano, Kate holds a BMus (Perf) with Honours, Dip.
-Lang (Italian) and Masters of Music (Opera Performance) from The University of Melbourne.
-Kate recently returned from Cardiff, Wales after completing an Advanced Masters in Opera at the Welsh International Academy of Voice under the tutelage of renowned international tenor Dennis O’Neill.
+Born in Melbourne, Kate holds a Bachelor of Music (Performance) with Honours, Diploma in Languages (Italian) and Masters of Music (Opera Performance) from The University of Melbourne.
+She also holds an Advanced Masters in Opera from the Welsh International Academy of Voice, Cardiff studying under the tutelage of renowned international tenor Dennis O’Neill.

-In 2016, Kate performed the title role in Cendrillon by Massenet, covered soprano Emma Mathews as Orlando/Selena in world-premiere baroque pastiche opera Voyage to the Moon and study-covered Lucia in Lucia di Lammermoor with Victorian Opera sung by Jessica Pratt.
+In 2016, Kate performed the title role in Massenet’s Cendrillon, covered soprano Emma Mathews as Orlando/Selena in premiere baroque pastiche opera; Voyage to the Moon and study-covered the title role in Lucia di Lammermoor with Victorian Opera, sung by Jessica Pratt.

-Making her debut with the Sydney Symphony Orchestra, Kate performed the Fauré Requiem at City Recital Hall, Sydney, sang the Minstrel in Laughter & Tears (including I Pagliacci) with Victorian Opera, and Milly in the Australian premiere of Williamson’s Our Man in Havana with Lyric Opera of Melbourne, for which she was awarded “Best Actress in a Supporting Role in an Opera” by The Australian and Opera Chaser critic; Paul Selar.
+Making her debut with the Sydney Symphony Orchestra in 2016, Kate performed the Fauré Requiem at Sydney’s City Recital Hall, and portrayed Milly in the Australian premiere of Williamson’s Our Man in Havana with Lyric Opera of Melbourne, for which she was awarded “Best Actress in a Supporting Role in an Opera” by The Australian and Opera Chaser critic; Paul Selar.

-Additional performing credits: Phoebe The Yeomen of the Guard, Yum-Yum The Mikado (Gilbert & Sullivan Opera Victoria); Johanna Sweeney Todd (UHT Melbourne University); title role Catherine The Red Apple/Pomme d’Api (Lyric Opera of Melbourne); Christine The Phantom of the Opera (Windmill Theatre) earning Kate a Lyrebird Award as “Best Actress in Leading Role in a Musical”, and chorus in Madama Butterfly (Opera Australia).
+Additional performing credits: Rosina Il Barbiere di Siviglia, Despina Così Fan Tutte (Mediterranean Opera Festival, Sicily, 2018); Phoebe The Yeomen of the Guard, Yum-Yum The Mikado (Gilbert & Sullivan Opera Victoria); Johanna Sweeney Todd (UHT Melbourne University); title role Catherine The Red Apple (Lyric Opera of Melbourne); Christine The Phantom of the Opera (Windmill Theatre) the latter earning Kate the Lyrebird Award for “Best Actress in Leading Role in a Musical.”

-Numerous awards consist of the Melbourne Male Welsh Choir Singer of the Year; 2016-2017, Sleath Lowrey scholarship 2014; Lisa Gasteen National Opera scholarship; AME ‘Opera Scholar of the Year’ joint-winner 2011.
+Numerous awards consist of the Melbourne Male Welsh Choir Singer of the Year; 2016-2017, Sleath Lowrey scholarship 2014; Lisa Gasteen National Opera scholarship 2014; AME ‘Opera Scholar of the Year’ joint-winner 2011.

-Kate is classically trained in ballet (RADA) and has also graduated from several NIDA Acting Technique Courses.
+Kate has trained in classical ballet (RADA) and also graduated from numerous NIDA Acting Technique and Screen Acting Courses.